How to Paint Glamorous Furniture with Metallic Paint. Vintage table painted furniture makeover using silver metallic furniture paint.

 Preparing the Vintage Wood Table for Paint

 First, the table is propped up on my handy furniture tri-dollies which make life so much easier.
 These nifty little wheelies allow me to easily move the piece around as needed.
 If you don’t have them yet, you can get them (HERE).
 Next, if you look closely there are a few spots where the veneer has chipped away in need of repair.

 Before we can add metallic paint to this wood we need to make these repairs.
-Add magic mud to the damaged areas.
-Once the magic mud dries, sand smooth, add more if needed, dry, sand again.
-Click here to see where magic mud worked wonders on a table that had been chewed on by a dog: Painted Pineapple Table
+Add a wood filler of your choice to the damaged areas.
+Once the filler dries, sand smooth, add more if needed, dry, sand again.
+Here is show you how to repair wood furniture.

 Once the repairs are made, make sure to thoroughly, clean, sand and prep your furniture.
 This is my go-to method for how to prep painted furniture.
 Make sure to pay extra attention to areas that may need a bit more attention like this work area here.
 This area is given a bit more sanding than just the standard scuff.

 In the case of this table, I have to grab the shop vac to vacuum up the dust that’s created from prepping.
 I can assure you that you will never regret a good prep job.